moby/moby/docs/userguide/dockervolumes.md

 function](http://lists.linuxfoundation.org/pipermail/containers/2015-April/
 035788.html), moving subdirectories within the host's source directory can give access from the container to the host's file system.
-This requires a malicious user with access to the mounted directory on the host.
+This requires a malicious user with access to host and its mounted directory.

 >**Note**: The host directory is, by its nature, host-dependent.
 For this
 >reason, you can't mount a host directory from `Dockerfile` because built images